 Further enhance your scanning and scouting activities with ITONICS: Keep track of drivers of change, trends, and emerging technologies relevant to your organization and turn your data into actionable insights.
 For instance, by visualizing your search results on the ITONICS Trend or Technology Radar, you can filter, link, and relate different data to each other and get a helpful perspective on opportunity spaces and risks.

-Find out yourself by trying our Innovation OS 30-days for free.
-If you want to learn more about the features and functionalities of ITONICS to scale your innovation activities, get in touch with one of our experts and book a demo!
+If you want to learn more about the features and functionalities of ITONICS to scale your innovation activities, get your free demo.